TL;DR

 Pros:

-• Good for monitoring reps' activities and accessing historical data
+- Good for monitoring rep activity and accessing historical data

 Cons:

-• Does not match transaction data with call notes, limiting the ability to track ROI and the effectiveness of reps' conversations
+- Does not match transaction data with call notes, limiting ROI tracking

 All-purpose CRM options